-Joining us at The Falls
+Joining us at the Falls

-We arrive into The Falls a few days before departure and can stay on either side of the Falls of the Zambezi, either in Victoria Falls, Zimbabwe or Livingstone, Zambia.
-Some passengers will have travelled down from East Africa on the truck and are going onto Cape Town on the Namibia Nomad as well.
+We arrive into the Falls a few days before departure and can stay on either side of the Falls of the Zambezi, either in Victoria Falls, Zimbabwe or Livingstone, Zambia.
+Some passengers will have travelled down from East Africa on the truck and will be heading onto Botswana with us.
 It is a great idea then to arrive in early if you can and meet up with everyone, and as well join in as many of the activities as you wish.